 Die Hard’s strength as a high-concept movie wasn’t the shooting, it was who’s doing the shooting.
 John McClane was, as the trailers said, an easy guy to like.
 You wanted to see him succeed; he wasn’t Arnie shrugging off bullets, he was a regular Joe caught in a situation he had to face.
 But in DHNP we never see JM’s face, only hear him, even in cut-scenes which is distracting given how much of this is about him; and JM doesn’t always act like JM - at one point, while stalking through Nakatomi’s R&D department, he has the option to gas several terrorists just to clear a fairly easy path.
 What raised Die Hard above other actioners was that JM was fundamentally decent; he never kills anyone who doesn't shoot first, yet here, you can kill Tony with the buzzsaw.
 DHNP’s John is more Doomguy than nice-guy.

 As it progresses, DHNP seems to be unsure if it’s for fans of the film or a standalone shooter; I couldn’t proceed until I looked at Tony’s shoes which would make no sense to those who hadn’t seen the movie (since we can’t see JM’s feet) yet Hans is hidden for half the game.
-I couldn’t work out why until I met Bill Clay – ahh I thought, if I get taken in by that fuckin' TV accent I'm going to get shot, but Hans doesn’t get the drop on JM this time either, so keeping him hidden makes no sense to a gamer who never saw the movie.
+I couldn’t work out why until I met Bill Clay – But Bill/Hans doesn’t get the drop on JM this time either, so keeping him hidden makes no sense to a gamer who never saw the movie.